' Bridging Spatial and Saliency Theory: Party Size and Issue Selection in Campaigns.' 2020. Political Science Research and Methods 8(3): 444-458.

 'Preference Endogeneity and the Problem of Electoral Representation.'

 How can we evaluate the quality of electoral representation if voter preferences, priorities and beliefs are partly shaped by elite political communication?
 I argue that prevailing approaches to evaluate electoral representation are incomplete if public opinion both influences and is influenced by elite behavior.
-I introduce a new measurable criterion for political inequality in such contexts: 'communicative representation', or the degree to which speech by elite actors reflects, as well as responds to, the entire distribution of voter preferences.
+I introduce a new measurable criterion for political inequality in such contexts: `communicative representation', or the degree to which speech by elite actors reflects, as well as responds to, the entire distribution of voter preferences.
 Low (high) communicative representation implies that elite actors with certain opinions have disproportionate (proportionate) presence and influence in public debate, and so disproportionate (proportionate) political power.
 I illustrate the value of this approach by analyzing communicative representation on immigration in the United Kingdom between 2015 and 2019, alongside the relative communicative power of various sub-electorates on this issue.
-I find that, despite a large cohort of very conservative MPs, it is still centrist and liberal opinions on immigration that are over-represented in legislative speech.
+I find that, although the communicative representation of socially conservative sub-electorates (such as Leavers, non-graduates and pensioners) improves during this period, throughout, it is centrist and liberal opinions on immigration which are over-represented in legislative speech.